 New Hyundai Kona Electric

-The facelift of the petrol-powered Hyundai Kona has been revealed and the new Hyundai Kona Electric facelift is confirmed to follow.
-The 2021 Hyundai Kona Electric would have a notably revised exterior with new lights, wheels, bumpers and closed-off grille.
-The new electric SUV should pack many new features, including an upgraded 10.25-inch touchscreen infotainment system with wireless Apple CarPlay, wireless Android Auto and multiple Bluetooth connections, new, 10.25-inch fully digital instrument cluster, and ambient lighting.
+The 2021 Hyundai Kona Electric comes with a notably revised exterior with new lights, wheels, bumpers and closed-off grille.
+The new electric SUV features an upgraded 10.25-inch touchscreen infotainment system with wireless Apple CarPlay, wireless Android Auto and multiple Bluetooth connections, new, 10.25-inch fully digital instrument cluster, and ambient lighting.

-Hyundai has confirmed that the 2021 Kona Electric will carry forward the powertrain of the old model.
+Hyundai has confirmed that the new Kona Electric will carry forward the powertrain of the old model.
+Expect to see it in India by the end of 2021.

 Volvo XC40 Recharge